 The main goal of any email is to deliver information that benefits your subscribers and gets them to act.
 So not only do you want your content to be as easy to read as possible, you must make sure that the content they are reading truly adds value.
 If a subscriber feels you are wasting their time with useless information, they are likely to unsubscribe, or even worse, mark your emails as spam.
 With quality content, on the other hand, you can build trust and strengthen your relationship with your subscribers.

-Checking your emails for design accessibility is necessary to insure your information, promotions, and resources are accessible to every type of individual in your database.
+Checking your emails for design accessibility is necessary to ensure your information, promotions, and resources are accessible to every type of individual in your database.
 We live in a world that continues to evolve with advanced technologies that can make life easier for a diverse range of people.
 So use these strategies to reach those that use them!

 Andrian Valeanu is a web designer, indie maker, and founder of Designmodo.
 His interests include information technologies, web design, and email marketing.